 The use of cocaine and other stimulants occur in similar patterns across male and females, even as young as high schoolers; that accounts for close to 1 million Americans that have tried cocaine for the first time.
 These students tend to try these stimulants around the same age but have different lasting effects.

 Cocaine has a strong effect on the brain’s activity level, and any stimulant that’s ingested can strongly influence a young mind.
 This is compounded when a woman experiences her menstrual cycle.

 Basic studies have shown that mixed levels of estrogen and progesterone reinforce the effects of stimulants for women.
 During this time, women have also reported increased feelings of high heart rate.
-When the levels of estrogen are high and progesterone levels are low, the stimulant intake rate is increased.
+When estrogen levels are high, and progesterone levels are low, the stimulant intake rate is increased.

-Women also tend to have higher rates of relapse after seeking help for their addiction.
-An important factor in staying sober would be to take part in a cocaine detox.
+Women also tend to have higher rates of relapse after seeking help for addiction and mental health.
+An important factor in staying sober would be taking part in a cocaine detox.

 Cocaine Withdrawal and Complications

 The abuse of cocaine can lead to many health consequences, including: